privacycg/CHIPS/README.md

 1. 1.
 If the cookie-attribute-list does not contain an attribute with an attribute-name of `Secure` and an attribute with an attribute-name of `Path` and attribute-value of `/` then abort these steps and ignore the cookie entirely.

-1. If the cookie line also contains the [`SameParty` attribute](https://github.com/cfredric/sameparty) (the exact semantics of how the `SameParty` attribute is loaded into the cookie-attribute-list is TBD) then abort the following steps and ignore the cookie entirely.

 1. Set the cookie's partition-key to the attribute-value of the element in the attribute-list whose attribute-name is "PartitionKey".

 Also, we would modify the first part of step 19 of the algorithm in step 5.4 to also include the partition-key in the list of cookie attributes to check, so that two cookies with the same name, domain, host-only-flag, and path can coexist in the cookie store if their partition-key values differ.